 Q. What happens if the Respondent doesn’t respond within 30 days of being served with the Summons and Petition for Dissolution of Marriage?

 A. They you can ask the judge for “default judgment” in your favor.

 Q: How long will my case take?

 A: This question (and the next, “How much will it cost?”) is what everybody wants to know, but is something nobody can answer for sure.
 Some cases can be finalized in less than two months.
-Others can drag on for more than two years or more.
-How long a case takes depends on the complexity of the issues involved (marital assets, non-marital assets, marital debts, dissipation of assets, maintenance, children, custody, parenting time), how motivated you and your spouse are to settle, how adversarial you and your spouse choose to be, the behavior of the attorneys involved, and many other factors.
+Others can drag on for two years or more.
+How long a case takes depends on the complexity of the issues involved (marital assets, non-marital assets, marital debts, dissipation of assets, maintenance, children, parenting time and decision-making), how motivated you and your spouse are to settle, how adversarial you and your spouse choose to be, the behavior of the attorneys involved, and many other factors.

 Q: What are the grounds for divorce in Illinois?

 A: None.
 In Illinois, as of January 1, 2016, there are no longer “grounds” for divorce, and all divorces are based on “irreconcilable differences.”

 Q. Do you have to live in separate homes to establish the 6 month waiting period for irreconcilable differences?

 A. No. Courts often find people have lived their lives “separate and apart” even under the same roof if they haven’t lived as a married couple.

 Q: Will I receive a larger share of the marital estate if I prove the my spouse is the cause of the divorce?